-• deprecated_module - If provided, the name of the module the deprecated object resides.
-Not needed if the deprecated object is a function or class.
+- deprecated_module If provided, the name of the module the deprecated object resides.
+Not needed if the deprecated object is a function or class. - new_name If provided, it's used as the name of the deprecated object.
+Needed to allow renaming in import_deprecated() helper function.